Patrick-Wen/Rsync-in-Windows/README.md

-This repository contains data related to my Medium post [**"Installing Rsync in Windows through Git"**](https://medium.com/@pyfwen/installing-rsync-in-windows-through-git-651e04141ada)
+This repository contains data related to my Medium post [**"Installing Rsync in Windows through Git"**](https://medium.com/@pyfwen/installing-rsync-in-windows-through-git-651e04141ada).
+The Medium post describes steps to set up Git Bash in Windows to sync files from HPC.